 This is crucial, so let’s make this simple: selfish individuals spread selfishness like a virus within the group.

 12.2.
-Nip Enemies In The Bud: Kill The Snakes Before They Grow Teeth
+Nip It In The Bud: Dispatch Snakes Before They Grow Teeth

 Same goes for your enemies.